alfreimaz/mainwebsite/content/posts/articles/dynamicEssay.md

-see further down), but the players themselves cannot know whether the announcement has truly reached everyone, and for we know that common knowledge requires this infinite chain of "knowledge of someone else's knowledge\", that also cannot be used in our model.
+see further down), but the players themselves cannot know whether the announcement has truly reached everyone, and for we know that common knowledge requires this infinite chain of "knowledge of someone else's knowledge", that also cannot be used in our model.
 There is nevertheless one point at which knowledge is possible: the very end.
 After an improvised show, the scene played out is set in stone.
 Both the audience and the improvisers can retrospectively know what happened.